NullArray/RootHelper/README.md

 The latest addition to the scripts available through RootHelper is `rootend.py`.
 It's a python3 implementation that automates enumeration and privilege escalation operations.

-`RedGhost` Is the now available with RootHelper, it's a Linux post-exploitation framework and payload generator.
+`RedGhost` Is from now on available with RootHelper, it's a Linux post-exploitation framework and payload generator.

 `Linux Smart Enumeration` Is available with RootHelper.
 It's a tool based on LinEnum but with a heavy focus on the privilege escalation aspect that enumeration tools provide.